 Rebecca’s a native Chicagoan and a proud graduate of the University of Miami in Coral Gables, Florida.
 When she’s not working, you’ll find Rebecca with her family and friends, enjoying the visual arts, reading great books, watching comedy, documentaries, the occasional infomercial, and traveling.

-Rebecca is a regular columnist for • The Daily Herald.
+Rebecca is a regular columnist for The Daily Herald.
 Her columns run monthly in the Business section.
-Recent columns:
+Find her recent columns here.

 In this episode Rebecca is interviewed about her creative take on life and how storytelling informs her projects.